-- 1.1.4 the following insofar as any were in the Property when viewed by the Purchaser: garden shed or hut, greenhouse, summerhouse; all growing plants, shrubs, trees (except those in plant pots); artificial grass; all types of blinds, pelmets, curtain rails and runners, curtain poles and rings thereon; all carpets and floor coverings (but excluding loose rugs), stair carpet fixings; fitted bedroom furniture; all fixed bathroom and cloakroom mirrors, bathroom and toilet fittings; kitchen units; all cookers, hobs, ovens, washing machines, dishwashers, fridges and freezers if integral to or encased within matching units; extractor hoods, extractor fans, electric storage heaters, electric fires, electric light fittings (including all fluorescent lighting, external lighting, wall lights, dimmer switches and bulbs and bulb holders but not shades); television aerials and associated cables and sockets, satellite dishes; loft ladders; rotary clothes driers; burglar alarm, other security systems and associated equipment; secondary glazing; fixed shelving, fireplace surround units, fire grates, fenders and associated ironmongery; and - 1.1.5 oil in any storage tank and gas in any gas cylinders or tank remaining at the Date of Settlement. - 1.2 Where a wheeled bin or other receptacle for the collection of refuse is provided free of charge by the Local Authority or other body responsible for the collection of refuse, the Seller shall ensure that the wheeled bin or other receptacle is left at the Property for the Purchaser failing which the Seller shall meet the cost of replacing same. - 1.3 The Seller warrants that at the Date of Settlement all items included in the Price are owned by the Seller, are or will be free of all debt, and are not the subject of any litigation. - 1.4 The Seller undertakes to remove all moveables from the Property not otherwise included in the Price as at the Date of Settlement.
+- 1.1.5 oil in any storage tank and gas in any gas cylinders or tank remaining at the Date of Settlement. - 1.2 Where a wheeled bin or other receptacle for the collection of refuse is provided free of charge by the Local Authority or other body responsible for the collection of refuse, the Seller will ensure that the said bin or receptacle is left at the Property for the Purchaser failing which the Seller will meet the cost of replacing same. - 1.3 The Seller warrants that at the Date of Settlement all items included in the Price are owned by the Seller, are or will be free of all debt, and are not the subject of any litigation. - 1.4 The Seller undertakes to remove all moveables from the Property not otherwise included in the Price as at the Date of Settlement.